 Superintendent or his/her designee shall report to the Department of Education all school crimes pursuant to 14 Del.C. §4112 and any incidents of misconduct pursuant to 14 Del.C. §601.
-Such reports shall be made on forms as designated by DOE and filed with DOE within the time prescribed by the statute.
+Such reports shall be made on forms as designated by DOE and filed with D.